 Place the queen in her cage between frames in the center of the group, hanging from the top bar of a frame from the clip.
-If there's no clip then just wedge the queen cage between two frames scooched together tightly.
+If there's no clip then just wedge the queen cage with the candy side down between two frames scooched together tightly.
 Make sure the mesh side of her cage has plenty of air.

 When you finish this step, your assembly should look similar to the photo, with the package on one side and the frames on the other.

 Why is the queen in a cage of her own?
 It turns out that she has never met the worker bees around her, and because they are strangers, the worker bees need time to get used to her pheromones before they will accept her as their new queen mother.
-Beekeepers call step "introduction" or "introducing the queen".
-Introduction usually takes a couple of days, so in the meantime the queen hangs out safely in her own little cage.
+Beekeepers call this step "introduction" or "introducing the queen".
+Introduction usually takes a couple of days, so in the meantime the queen hangs out safely in her own little cage until the workers eat through the candy to free her.
 I'll get back to the queen several more times, but for now just remember that having a happy healthy queen is the most important part of the process.

 Step 5: Feeding

 When you first install a package and for the first couple of months after they arrive, you must feed your bees.
 Even if you're going organic, live or let die, survival of the fittest with your new hive.
 Bees consume upwards of 8 or more pounds of honey to make one pound of wax.
 You've given your bees the raw bones of a hive, but now they need enough food to make wax, to raise babies, and to get more adult foragers out there to bring in more food.